 Ideally, you shouldn’t start searching for an emergency dentist after you or a loved one has already developed a painful toothache or dental injury.
 Instead, just put Dr. Hoop’s number in your phone right now, and should you ever require immediate dental care, you’ll be all set.
 Dr. Hoop has 30 years of experience, meaning he’s able to handle any urgent dental situation you can imagine with speed and expertise.
-Our team is happy to accommodate emergency patients and see them the same day that they call in so no one has to be left waiting while in pain.
+Our team is happy to accommodate patients in need of emergency dentistry in North Naples and see them the same day that they call so no one has to be left waiting while in pain.

 The best thing you can do is keep up with your daily brushing and flossing routine, as this will prevent small problems from developing that can eventually turn into big emergencies.
 This is also why it’s important to attend at least two checkups each year—Dr. Hoop can find the early signs of an issue and treat it before it becomes more advanced.
 It’s also wise to wear a mouthguard whenever you play sports and preserve your teeth by not chewing on items like ice, pen caps, fingernails, etc.

 Dental emergencies never seem to happen at a convenient time, so it is completely understandable to have some unanswered questions.
 Here are the answers to some of the most common queries we are asked about dental emergencies in Naples.
 If you don’t see the information that you’re looking for below, don’t worry!
 Just give us a call and we’d be more than happy to answer your questions and get you into the practice as soon as possible.